rackerlabs/docs-cloud-queues/rst/dev-guide/concepts.rst

 To use the Cloud Queues API effectively, you should understand the key concepts described in this section.

-Cloud Queues work flow
+How Cloud Queues works
 ~~~~~~~~~~~~~~~~~~~~~~
-Cloud Queues is an open-source messaging system, designed to help customers
-build and scale distributed applications in the cloud.
-The Cloud Queues API
-is built to be flexible, supporting a variety of messaging patterns like
-producer-consumer, poll based publisher-subscriber, and point-to-point to
-decouple resources in an application by serving as a communication layer between
-the different resources.
-The basic work flow follows these steps.
+Following is an overview of Cloud Queues works.
+For definitions of Cloud
+Queues terms, see the :ref:`glossary`.

 1. Create a queue to which producers or publishers post messages.